-Eligible spouses can decide to use all of one spouse’s entitlement for a VA loan, split their entitlement evenly for a joint VA home loan, or have one spouse use remaining entitlement from a previous VA home loan with the other spouse providing the rest for the new mortgage.
+Eligible spouses can decide to use all of one spouse’s entitlement for a VA loan, split their entitlement evenly for a VA home loan, or have one spouse use remaining entitlement from a previous VA home loan with the other spouse providing the rest for the new mortgage.
 Entitlement is basically the dollar amount the VA pledges to repay if the borrower defaults.
-On most loans above $144,000, the entitlement is a quarter of the purchase price or about $104,000, whichever is less.
+On most loans above $144,000, the entitlement utilized is a quarter of the purchase price, up to a maximum based on the county loan limit.

 You can read our earlier post to learn more about VA loan entitlement in general.
 Now’s the time to get started on your VA home loan — start today.